Skip to Content

 Symptoms usually start around three to four days after consuming the bacteria.
 Young children and older adults are more vulnerable to severe infections.

-“Most infections resolve on their own,” according to Dr. Leana Wen, an emergency physician and clinical associate professor at George Washington University.
+“Most infections resolve on their own,” said Dr. Leana Wen, an emergency physician and clinical associate professor at George Washington University.
 She previously was Baltimore’s health commissioner, with responsibilities that included overseeing food safety.
 “Patients need supportive treatment with hydration but do not need specific therapy.
 Some benefit from antibiotics.
 Then there are some infections, notably O157:H7, where antibiotics are not used and in fact could worsen illness.”

-How to prevent an E. coli infection?
+How to prevent E. coli infection

 Iovine says the best way to avoid E. coli infections is to stick with the CDC’s recommendations: Wash your hands frequently, follow safe food preparation guidelines, and wash fruits and vegetables before eating them, even if the package says they are already washed.